Rust-GPU/SPIRV-Tools/docs/fuzz-bridge.md

 cmake --build build-rust --target SPIRV-Tools-fuzz
 ```

 On success, `build-rust/source/fuzz/libSPIRV-Tools-fuzz.a` will exist.
-The Rust build auto-detects this library, links it, and defines `SPIRV_TOOLS_HAS_FUZZ_LIB` for the cxx bridge.
-When absent, the fuzz FFI reports `ToolError::Disabled` with a diagnostic.
+The Rust path no longer depends on this library; the C++ fuzz bridge is disabled in favor of the Rust pipeline.
+You can still build the library for C++ tooling, but the Rust FFI does not require it.